 - Rintaro Okabe: The main character.
-He is an 18 year old, first year college student who thinks of himself as a mad scientist, and uses the alias Kyōma Hōōin.
+Okabe is a first year college student who thinks of himself as a mad scientist and uses the alias "Hououin Kyouma."
 Voiced by: Mamoru Miyano.

-- Kurisu Makise: A skilled neuroscientist who had her research published in an academic journal when she was only 18 year old.
+- Kurisu Makise: A skilled neuroscientist who had her research published in an academic journal when she was only 18 years old.
+Called Christina, among other nicknames, by Okabe.
 Voiced by: Asami Imai.

-- Suzuha Amane: A girl searching for her father.
-Works for Rintarō's landlord and doesn't like Kurisu.
+- Suzuha Amane: A girl searching for her father who works as a part-timer for Okabe's landlord.
+She seems to have a some sort of grudge against Kurisu.
 Voiced by: Yukari Tamura.

-- Faris Nyannyan: The most popular girl at the Mayqueen Nyannyan maid café.
+- Faris Nyannyan: The most popular girl at the May Queen Nyan-nyan maid café who's real name is Akiha Rumiho.
 Voiced by: Haruko Momoi.

-Steins;Gate and its anime adaptation have been highly acclaimed.
+Steins;Gate and its anime adaptation have both been highly acclaimed.

-The visual novel received critical acclaim from various Japanese game reviewers, including 4Gamer, ITmedia Gamez, and particularly Famitsu, which gave it a 'game of excellence' award.
-In 2011, Steins;Gate was voted #6 in Famitsu's poll of 'most tear-inducing games' of all time.
-Square Enix producer Tomoya Asano praised the characters and scenario, which led to Steins;Gate writer Naotaka Hayashi being recruited to pen the plot and characters for Square Enix's role-playing game Bravely Default: Flying Fairy.
+The visual novel received critical praise from various Japanese game reviewers, including 4Gamer, ITmedia Gamez, and particularly Famitsu which gave Steins;Gate the "Game of Excellence" award.
+In 2011 Steins;Gate was voted #6 in Famitsu's poll of "Most Tear-Inducing Games" of all time.
+Square Enix producer Tomoya Asano praised the game's characters and scenario, which led to Steins;Gate writer Naotaka Hayashi being recruited to pen the plot to Bravely Default: Flying Fairy.